ytsaurus/ytsaurus/yt/docs/README.md

 ```

 Note the following:
-- The "YT QL" path link is set relativelly to the `query-tracker.md` document located in `_includes` folder (see the `../../` operands in a link path).
+- The "YT QL" link path is set relativelly to the `query-tracker.md` document located in `_includes` folder (see the `../../` operands in a link path).
 - If you open the [en/user-guide/dynamic-tables/dyn-query-language.md](https://github.com/ytsaurus/ytsaurus/edit/main/yt/docs/en/user-guide/dynamic-tables/dyn-query-language.md), you will see that this article reuses content as well.
-Though, the "YT QL" link refers to the original `dyn-query-language.md` file that located in `en/user-guide/dynamic-tables/` folder, but not in `en/_includes/user-guide/dynamic-tables/`.
+Though, the "YT QL" link refers to the original `dyn-query-language.md` file that located in `en/user-guide/dynamic-tables/` folder, but not to the `en/_includes/user-guide/dynamic-tables/dyn-query-language.md`.

 > If you encounter issues with cross-link usage, feel free to ask questions in YTsaurus [community chat](#need-help).